justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 {{<img caption="Fence bracket repaired (left), and broken after a heavy windstorm (right)." src="/imgs/blog-imgs/sous-vide-pla/broken fence.jpg" >}}

 But it still fails.
 Tears ensue.
 Aspirations crumble.
+Is there any hope for the humanity of functional, home-made, plastic designs?

+### The Problem With Printed Parts

+3D printing shines in the rapid creation of designs with moderately complex geometries.
+From trinkets to tool holders and enclosures to gear trains, 3D printing has found its way into a variety of purposes.
+However, at the end of the day, they're only plastic parts having limited practicality in more demanding applications.

+The inherent property of these parts is that they're built layer upon layer, with different areas being rapidly heated and cooled at different rates.
+This causes internal stresses and they end up acting like perforated lines that are prone to snapping apart.

-Is there any hope for the humanity of functional, 3D printed parts?
-Thankfully there's an entire industry dedicated to squeezing every ounce of performance out of material properties, so that should be an adequate starting point!
+Thankfully there's an entire industry dedicated to squeezing every ounce of performance out of material properties, so that will be an adequate starting point.
+Let's begin!

-### A Primer in Heat Treatment
+### The Solution: Heat Treatment

 In metallurgy (the study of physical and chemical behaviour of metallic elements), annealing is a heat treatment process that alters the material's physical (and sometimes chemical) properties[^1].
 For common metals such as copper, steel, silver, and brass, the process looks something like: